Stonesnake/Digital-Privacy-Notice-Challenge/README.md

 #### Entering custom content

-A total of **7** sections **(Instructions A-G)** might require you to enter custom content pertaining to your organization.
+A total of **7** sections **(Instructions A-G)** and the **LOGO.PNG** might require you to enter custom content pertaining to your organization.
 These sections are clearly marked with comments in each HTML file.
 Each one begins with this:

 	<!-- **ACTION: